minios-linux/minios-tools/doc/sb.md

 % SB(1) MiniOS Live Manual

 ## NAME
-**sb** - A utility for managing .sb modules by calling corresponding scripts based on supplied arguments.
+**sb** - A utility for managing MiniOS bundles.

 ## SYNOPSIS
-`sb [COMMAND] [PARAMETERS]`
+`sb COMMAND [OPTIONS]`

 ## DESCRIPTION
-Provides a convenient way to manage .sb modules by calling appropriate scripts based on given arguments.
+This script provides functionalities for managing MiniOS bundles.
+It supports commands to activate, deactivate, list active bundles, save changes to bundles, remove directories, and convert .sb files to directories or vice versa.

 ## COMMANDS

+* `activate BUNDLE`
+  Activates a MiniOS bundle by mounting the bundle to AUFS union.

+* `deactivate BUNDLE`
+  Deactivates an active MiniOS bundle by removing it from AUFS union.

+* `list`
+  Lists all active MiniOS bundles.

+* `savechanges`
+  Saves changes made at runtime to the bundle.

-* `rm [DIRECTORY]` or `rmdir [DIRECTORY]`:
+* `rm DIR` or `rmdir DIR`
-   Calls the **rmsbdir** script to erase a directory created by the sb2dir command
+  Removes an unpacked bundle directory.

-* `conv [DIRECTORY or FILE]`:
+* `conv PATH`
-   Detects whether the input is a file or a directory and calls appropriate conversion scripts (sb2dir, dir2sb)

-The rest will be considered as [PARAMETERS] for the commands.
+  Converts an `.sb` bundle to a directory or vice versa.

+* `help`
+  Displays the script usage help.

+* `version`
+  Displays version information of the script.

 ## USAGE NOTES

-1. The script should be executed with a specific COMMAND along with respective PARAMETERS.
+1. The script should be run as root.
-2. If the COMMAND is `rm` or `rmdir`, **rmsbdir** script gets executed to erase a directory.
-3. If the COMMAND is `conv`, it detects the type of the first PARAMETER.
-If it's a directory, **dir2sb** script is called.
-If it's a file, **sb2dir** script is called.
+2. Certain commands require AUFS support in the system's Linux kernel.
+3. Always provide appropriate arguments based on the command.
+For instance, for `activate` and `deactivate` commands, bundle path should be provided.

 ## EXAMPLES

+- `sb activate example_bundle.sb`
+- `sb deactivate example_bundle.sb`
+- `sb list`
-- `sb rm example_directory.sb`
+- `sb savechanges`
-- `sb conv example_file.sb`
+- `sb rm example_directory`
-- `sb conv example_directory`
+- `sb conv example_directory_or_file.sb`

 ## SEE ALSO